What You Should Know About PTSD and Substance Abuse

 On the other hand, substance dependence is a medical term used to describe continued substance abuse even after significant problems related to the use of alcohol or drugs have developed.
 Some of the signs of chemical dependence include the following:

-Countless military members returning from war or combat operations exhibit a triad of PTSD, traumatic brain injury (TBI), and pain that leads to complications with issues related to substance abuse.
+Countless individuals having symptoms of PTSD, traumatic brain injury (TBI), and pain that leads to complications with issues related to substance abuse.
 If left untreated, co-occurring mental illnesses and substance abuse disorders can produce the following effects:

-Studies confirm the link of veteran substance abuse problems to domestic violence.
-Besides alienating family and friends, domestic violence can potentially lead to divorce and custody proceedings if their partner sustains injuries from an assault.
+Studies confirm the domestic violence can potentially lead to divorce and custody proceedings if their partner sustains injuries from an assault.

-Veterans suffering from substance abuse disorders have an increased risk for homelessness.
-Research shows that the number of veterans who experienced homelessness rose from 37,085 in January 2019 to 37,252 in January 2020.
-Furthermore, almost ¾ of homeless veterans are addicted to alcohol or drugs.
+Research shows that the number of individuals who experienced homelessness rose from 37,085 in January 2019 to 37,252 in January 2020.
+Furthermore, almost ¾ of homeless are addicted to alcohol or drugs.

-Studies confirm that an average of 20 former service members die from suicide daily.
-In addition, more than 30% of successful suicides in veterans were those with a substance use disorder.
+More than 30% of successful suicides in individuals were those with a substance use disorder.